It’s a term we’ve all heard before, but how many of us really know what inflation means and how it affects our money?

 The type of low-level inflation we generally experience in the UK is not a problem in itself and as long as all areas of life keep up with inflation, such as wages, there is little issue.
 The reality is however, not all areas of life do keep up with inflation, and as a result, when prices rise sharply, as they are now, but wages don’t, people will have to sacrifice their way of living to accommodate their new budget.

 The Bank of England is tasked with keeping inflation at a target rate of 2%.
-Expectations are that it should hopefully remain at this level or at least close to it for a while, although we may see an uptick next month following the increase in October’s energy price cap.
+Expectations are that it should hopefully remain at this level or at least close to it for a while, despite this month’s uptick.

 Sticking to a target aims to prevent the type of hyperinflation that we have historically seen in places like 1920s Germany, Zimbabwe in 2008, or Venezuela which started in earnest in 2016 and is still ongoing.
 These instances of hyperinflation have seen inflation rates of incomprehensible percentages, for example, Zimbabwe saw an annual inflation rate of 89.7 sextillion (89,700,000,000,000,000,000,000%) which essentially meant that prices were doubling every 24.7 hours.
 The highest inflation rate in the UK was 24.2% in 1975.
 Although inflation is a long way off this figure, it is still extremely high and placing a huge strain on people’s finances.
 Find out about some of the different ways you might be able to reduce your outgoings in our article How to save money – 21 best money saving tips.